‘Vanderpump Rules’ Star Scheana Marie Opens Up About Her Possibly Rekindled Romance With Robby Hayes

 “It was really not, like, a ghosting thing,” Robby told Us Weekly at the end of April.
 “We’re both stubborn — it’s just in our genes — and one wasn’t texting the other.”

 “I finally was just like, ‘I heard I owe you an apology.’
-Like, that’s not right.’
+Like, that’s not right.
 That was evening the playing field.
 And just like that, we’re back talking, friends again.
 She’s my neighbor now,” he continued.

 Although Robby denied ghosting Scheana, he went on to tell the magazine that his fellow reality star isn’t his type.
 Instead, he said she was a great friend and added that he would prefer to date “someone less in the limelight.”